 Black History: Special Delivery!!

-Florence Goodenough (1886-1959) was an African American Psychologist.
-She was born in Honesdale Pennsylvania.
-She was the youngest of 9 children and her parents were farmers.
+Born in 1886 in Honesdale, Pennsylvania, Goodenough was an African American Psychologist.
+She was the youngest of 9 children.
+Her parents were farmers.
 Goodenough obtained her Bachelors Degree in 1908 from Millersville Pennsylvania Normal School.
 She then attended Columbia University where she graduated with her Bachelor of Science degree in 1920 and an M.A. in 1921.
 She then worked in several public schools as the director of research (school psychologist).
 Goodenough later obtained her Ph.D at Stanford.
 She was heavily involved in Lewis Terman’s giftedness research and was a significant contributor to the work.
 She graduated from Stanford in 1924.
-She accepted a position at the Institute of Child Welfare at University of Minnesota.
-Goodenough remained at University of Minnesota until her retirement in 1947.
+She accepted a position at the Institute of Child Welfare at the University of Minnesota.
+Goodenough remained at the University of Minnesota until her retirement in 1947.
 Continue reading “Florence Goodenough: Pioneer In The Field Of Intelligence Testing For Children”